 Does Microsoft have a Surface Mini in the works?
 If so, it's certainly living up to its name as after all the hype, rumors and guesswork, the company's elusive smaller slate is still nowhere to be found.

 That said, we wouldn't bet against one rearing its head soon.
-According to Microsoft's latest financial report, the company's Surface revenue increased more than 50 per cent during the first quarter of 2014, and it would make sense to build on the Surface Pro 3's momentum with a smaller companion model soon.
+According to Microsoft's latest financial report, the company's Surface revenue increased more than 50 per cent during the first quarter of 2014.
+More than half a year has passed since then, and it would make sense to build on the Surface Pro 3's momentum by launching a smaller Surface before the momentum completely fades.

 But no new Surface is guaranteed success: Microsoft is still sore from writing off $900 million of unmoved Surface RT stock back in 2012, and new CEO Satya Nadella will be keen to avoid repeating Ballmer's missteps.

 One area where a Surface Mini could excel that's been central to the product line's appeal is productivity.
 From the start, all Surface tablets have come with excellent keyboard accessories, a chunk of free OneDrive cloud storage and a free copy of Office Home & 2013, giving any new product a solid base to build on.

 No small task

 But let's not get carried away: even with the Surface Pro 3 let loose into the wild, Microsoft still has its work cut out - and then some.
 A need to diversify the Surface product line to include devices smaller than the 10.6-inch category is still important for the company to remain competitive.